Sahstiva/strapi-dify-translations/README.md

 - **Translate with Dify Button**: Adds a "Translate with Dify" action button in the Content Manager for collection types
 - **Language Selection Dialog**: Interactive dialog with checkboxes to select specific target languages for translation
+- **Real-time Progress Notifications**: Toast notifications showing translation progress as the Dify workflow executes
+- **Auto-refresh**: Page automatically refreshes when translation completes so you can see the results immediately
 - **Admin Settings Page**: Configure plugin settings directly from Strapi admin panel (Settings → Dify Translations)
 - **Nested Component Fields**: Support for translating fields inside components using dot notation (e.g., `seo.title`, `seo.description`)
-- **SSE Streaming Mode**: Uses Server-Sent Events for real-time progress logging from Dify workflows
+- **SSE Streaming**: Processes Dify's Server-Sent Events for real-time workflow status tracking
-- **Smart Field Merging**: Translated fields from Dify are merged with untranslated fields from the source locale to keep content consistent
+- **Smart Field Merging**: Translated fields from Dify are merged with untranslated fields from the source locale
 - **Relation Handling**: Intelligently handles relations:
   - Non-localized relations are copied from source
   - Localized relations are only connected if they exist in the target locale